giasmith/DCFinal/README.md

 # Stock Price Predicting
-This project leverages advanced machine learning techniques to predict future stock prices.
+This project leverages advanced machine learning techniques to predict stock price movement.

 ## [Data](/Data)
 The dataset used for this project uses the earliest data points of [Coca-Cola (KO)](/Data/KO.csv) stock market price.